 If you have any doubt, dig into the emails yourself.
 This is what real transparency looks like.
 And we’ve only scratched the surface.

 As health advocates, we must put a spotlight on the fact that anti-tax coalitions aren’t “local” but built from a national playbook, show how their talking points are manufactured instead of earnest, laugh in the face of their track record “self regulating” the health of their products, and most importantly — not sit back and let the sugar industry shape our health policy.
 The stakes are too high and we’ve let it go on too long.

-When a canvasser for “NO on the soda tax” knocks on your door this fall, remember they’re paid by Coke, and their words are pure sugar industry PR.
+When a canvasser for “NO on the soda tax” knocks on your door this year, remember they’re paid by Coke, and their words are pure sugar industry PR.
 Tell them you support public health.
 And offer them a glass of water.